openNDS/openNDS/README.md

-## 0. The openNDS project
+## 1. The openNDS project

-openNDS (a short form of "open Network Demarcation Service") is a Captive Portal.
+openNDS (open Network Demarcation Service) is a high performance, small footprint, Captive Portal.

 It provides a border control gateway between a public local area network and the Internet.

+It supports all ranges between small stand alone venues through to large mesh networks with multiple portal entry points.

+Both the client driven Captive Portal Detection (CPD) method and gateway driven Captive Portal Identification method (CPI - RFC 8910 and RFC 8908) are supported.

 In its default configuration, openNDS offers a dynamically generated and adaptive splash page sequence.
 Internet access is granted by a click to continue button, accepting Terms of Service.
 A simple option enables input forms for user login.